DinMo

 At the beginning, Hightouch was a Reverse ETL, only designed for data teams.
 Over time, Hightouch has developed and now addresses both data teams needs (automating their data flows) and marketing teams needs (covering all marketing use cases).
 Hightouch has managed to capture significant attention as the Composable CDP of many leading businesses seeking top-notch data management solutions.

-Like Census, Hightouch offers features that cover all CDP use cases (data collection, identity resolution, Reverse ETL, “Customer Stuoio” etc.).
+Like Census/Fivetran, Hightouch offers features that cover all CDP use cases (data collection, identity resolution, Reverse ETL, “Customer Studio” etc.).
 Their pricing models are quite similar and the capabilities/performance of each are at the same level.

-However, Hightouch has expanded to a new set of AI features, allowing marketing teams to test and optimize strategies faster with AI.
+However, Hightouch has expanded to a new set of AI features, allowing marketing teams to test and optimise strategies faster with AI.

 Alternative #2: Data Infrastructure Solutions